mdshw5/pyfaidx/README.md

 ------------------
 This project is freely licensed by the author, [Matthew Shirley](http://mattshirley.com), and was completed under the mentorship and financial support of Drs.
-[Sarah Wheelan](http://sjwheelan.som.jhmi.edu) and [Vasan Yegnasubramanian](http://yegnalab.onc.jhmi.edu) at the Sidney Kimmel Comprehensive Cancer Center in the Department of Oncology Biostatistics and Bioinformatics.
+[Sarah Wheelan](http://sjwheelan.som.jhmi.edu) and [Vasan Yegnasubramanian](http://yegnalab.onc.jhmi.edu) at the Sidney Kimmel Comprehensive Cancer Center in the Department of Oncology.